 Contact material vaporizes from the contact faces during every interruption and condenses inside the bottle.
 This is normal, and is provided for by overtravel, or wear allowance.
-When the contactor is fully closed, there is a gap between the pivot plate and the bottle nuts.
-See Figure 9.
+When the contactor is fully closed, there is a gap underneath the lower bottle nut and the pivot plate.
+See Figure 8.
 As the contacts wear, this gap decreases.
 When any gap goes below .020 in., the unit should be replaced.
-Use the .020 in.
-Thick fork-shaped overtravel gauge supplied for this measurement.
+Use the .020 in. thick fork-shaped overtravel gauge supplied for this measurement.
 Part No. 7874A59H01.